iesl/paper_coref/doc/schema_mapping/PaperCoreferenceDatastructures.md

 ## RawCitation ##

 A __RawCitation__ is a representation of a paper.
 It could either be the header of a paper or an entry in the reference section of the paper.
+Its schema is similar to the PaperMetaData data structure in __Meta-Eval__.
 The fields of a __RawCitation__ are:

-- rawTitle:String - _The title of the paper exactly in the way it was extracted from the PDF_
+- rawTitle:String - _The title of the paper as it was extracted from the PDF_
 - rawAuthors:List[String] - _A list of authors.
-The author names are not structured, e.g. first and last names are not annotated or differentiated_
+The author names are not necessarily structured, e.g. first and last names are not necessarily annotated or differentiated_
-- date:String - _The date exactly in the way it was extracted from the PDF, e.g. without formatting_
+- date:String - _The date (often just the year) in the way it was extracted from the PDF, e.g. without formatting_
+- venue: String - _The venue as it was extracted from the PDF_

 ## LocatedCitation ##